aarda55/Stock-prediction-AI-29.01.2023/README.md

 ---------------------------------------------------------------------

-Objective of Software:
+# Objective of Project:

-prediction of Stock prices (only concept) - trained on TSLA
+Prediction of Stock prices and research on feasibilitie of said goal - trained on TSLA

 ---------------------------------------------------------------------